EmperorOlashinbo/learning-git/README.md

 1. We prioritized the requirements to meet the second deadline.
 2. We struggle for a week to be able to use the make command.
-3. We also struggle to generate pdoc and UML diagrams.
+3. We also struggled to generate PDoc and UML diagrams, but we finally made it happen.

 .
 A Note on Licensing